 When You’re Offered “Exposure,” Do You Ask What That Really Means?

-A very savvy lady I know, Juliana Dever, who is making quite a splash with her relatively new blog, was evaluating some opportunities she’s been offered this fall to write for “exposure.”
+A very savvy lady I know, Juliana Dever, who is making quite a splash with her blog, was evaluating some opportunities she’s been offered to write for “exposure.”

 As a professional actress, she’s very familiar of this type of racket and wanted to know how to evaluate whether these opportunities are really worth her time.